Barb just saw a commercial for something that seems a little too good to be true.

 The folks at XtraPC say their product can make your old computer new again for a price ranging between $35 and $80.
 While I wouldn’t say this is a scam, it is a little misleading.

 From the commercials, you might think it’s going to get your Windows or Mac system running again or improve performance.
 But that’s not the case.
 This device is actually a flash drive with a Linux operating system loaded onto it.
 Your computer will boot up using the Linux operating system and your computer’s hardware (CPU, GPU, and RAM, but not your hard drive)

 While the operating system, programs, and files on your hard drive won’t be affected by running Linux from a flash drive, you won’t be able to access them while running the Linux OS.
 And you will be limited to running programs available for your Linux-based OS.
 The programs they offer on the flash drive are free and easy to download yourself.
 You will have to learn a new operating system.

-You could easily do the same thing yourself by taking a flash drive you have around the house or by purchasing one (I found several 64 GB flash drives on Amazon in the $15 range.)
+You could easily do the same thing yourself by taking a flash drive you have around the house or by purchasing one,

 Then all you have to is download a free Linux operating system to a flash drive.
 I think I’ll walk everyone through the process in an upcoming article.